 MT760 secures the advance payment made by the buyer or project owner towards the seller or contractor.
 This assures that if the seller or contractor fails to complete their job, then they need to refund the advance payments to the counterparty.
 Apart from this, MT760 also helps contractors and sellers in multiple ways, which are listed as follows:-

 - Contractors / sellers receive the required cash to start work on the projects or trade deals.

 - Project owner / buyer will have peace of mind that they will receive their advance back; in the event of default of the contract.

 - Enhances trustworthiness between the trading partners.

 How to Avail Advance Payment Bond?

-When you sign the trade contract with a supplier or a contract with a developer and require upfront payment to start the work on the particular trade deal or project; then you can apply for the bond along with the SPA or Signed Contract Agreement.
+When you sign a contract with a buyer or a project owner, you may require a certain amount of upfront payment to start the work on the trade deal or project.
+In this case, you can apply for the bond along with the SPA or Signed Contract Agreement.

-To avail such bonds from banks, they will demand certain percent of the bond value as a cash margin.
-Or maybe, the banks require 100% cash margin of the bond value.
+To avail such bonds from banks, they will demand a certain percent of the bond value as a cash margin.
+Or maybe, the banks require a 100% cash margin of the bond value.
 But for many contractors and sellers, arranging a cash margin seems to be a difficult task.
-So, they will look for other options to avail the required bond without blocking their cash funds.
+So, they will look for other options to avail the required Advance Payment Bond without blocking their cash funds.

-Contact us today, we would be happy to discuss with you about your bond requirements.
+Contact us today, we would be happy to discuss your bond requirements.

 Do You Require Down Payment Guarantee to Secure Your Advance Payments?